🔨📦🎙️_(:3」∠)_💦

 Put the cork boards onto the floor

-The top board of the shelf is supposed to be the floor of the booth but it resonates more than I expected.
+The top board of the shelf is supposed to be the floor of the booth but it resonated more than I'd expected.

 The cork boards set on the floor